square/sudo_pair/sudo_pair/README.md

 * `user_prompt_path` (default: `/etc/sudo_pair.prompt.user`)

   This is the location of the prompt template to display to the user invoking sudo; if no template is found at this location, an extremely minimal default will be printed.
-See the [Prompts][#prompts] section for more details.
+See the [Prompts](#prompts) section for more details.

 * `pair_prompt_path` (default: `/etc/sudo_pair.prompt.pair`)

   This is the location of the prompt template to display to the user being asked to approve the sudo session; if no template is found at this location, an extremely minimal default will be printed.
-See the [Prompts][#prompts] section for more details.
+See the [Prompts](#prompts) section for more details.

 * `socket_dir` (default: `/var/run/sudo_pair`)